visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 The fields, ``intensities`` and ``path_length``, can be thought of as containers for the actual image data.
 Each also includes units.
-For path length, the "units" entry is just a way of including metadata or information about the path length, since path length is unitless.
+For path length, the ``units`` entry is just a way of including metadata or information about the path length, since path length is unitless.

 Metadata
 """"""""